JadeOfMaar/Kosmodrome/README.md

 * Three rocket pads.
 The Gagarin pad is open by default for starters.
 * One helipad.
 * One runway with two spawn points.
 The terminal roadside spawn point is open by default for starters.
-* The plateau has a high-powered (for the early game: 420km) built-in DSN antenna.
 * Plateau is colored to fit JNSQ Kerbin desert, not stock Kerbin desert.
 * Flood lights animate on click.
 * Positions itself correctly (with MapDecal) on stock Kerbin and JNSQ Kerbin.